-Database-like tools
+Datastores

 Hive

 Hive is written in Java and has a client API for many languages including Python.
 An SQL-like (HiveQL) interface for querying data in the HDFS.
 Such queries have traditionally had high latency, and even small queries could take some time to run because they were transformed into map-reduce jobs and submitted to the cluster to be run in batch mode.
 Newer versions of Hive have improved this performance by using the Tez execution framework, by using the Optimized Row Columnar (ORC) file format or by enabling cost-based query optimisation.
 From the top down, Hive looks much like any other relational database.